Skip to main content

 Web Server and Third Party Software Components

-The following are required and installed by the TeleTracking installation program:
+Installed by TeleTracking installation program:

 • Microsoft® Web Service Extension 3.0

-• Microsoft® Visual C++ 2015 - 2017 Redistributable programs (x64).
+• Microsoft® Visual C++ 2015 - 2017 Redistributable (x64)

 • RabbitMQ Server